asasli/gw-intro-umn/README.md

 ## Python

 The codes in this repository are developed using the `Python` programming language.
 If you're new to Python, there are plenty of online resources to help you get started!
-For a structured introduction, check out this organized repository: [Python Intro at AUTh](https://github.com/asasli/Python_Intro_AUTh).
+For a structured introduction, check out this organized repository: [Python Introduction](https://github.com/asasli/Python_Intro_AUTh).

 ## Parameter Estimation with MCMC